MrFriendCS/AH-CS/docs/AH-CS-SDD.md

         self.__age = age
 ```

-An example of instantiation, creating and object, is shown below:
+An example of instantiation, creating an object, is shown below:

 ``` python
 # Create a new object